GeoFenix/Solar-Poland-Map-of-PV-Power-Plants-in-Cities/README.md

 	});
 });
 ```
-4) a Leaflet.js webmap displaying GeoJSON data, viewed on the client side
+## 4) a Leaflet.js webmap displaying GeoJSON data, viewed on the client side

-In a rendered view GeoJSON data are assign to variables in open_file_folder: views/map.pug which is included in public.pug
+In a rendered view GeoJSON data are assign to variables in :open_file_folder: views/map.pug.
+This file is, in turn, included in public.pug, which in my app it is an equivalent of standard 'index.html'.
 ```
 script.
     // - Passing variables from backend